lab1092/blender-manual_ja/manual/textures/mapping/environment.rst

    - For planar reflections, the object should be in a location mirrored from the camera, on the other side of the plane of reflection (see Examples).
 This is the most accurate usage of Environment maps.
    - For spherical reflections, the object should be in the center of the sphere.
-Generally, if the reflecting sphere's object center point is in the center of its vertices, you can just use the name of the actual sphere object as the :guilabel:`Ob:`
+Generally, if the reflecting sphere's object center point is in the center of its vertices, you can just use the name of the actual sphere object as the *Ob:*
    - For irregular reflections, there's no hard and fast rule, you will probably need to experiment and hope that the inaccuracy doesn't matter.

 Ignore Layers
    The layers to exclude from the environment map creation.
-   Since environment maps work by rendering the scene from the location of the :guilabel:`Ob:` object, you will need to exclude the actual reflecting surface from the environment map, otherwise it will occlude other objects that should be reflected on the surface itself.
+   Since environment maps work by rendering the scene from the location of the *Ob:* object, you will need to exclude the actual reflecting surface from the environment map, otherwise it will occlude other objects that should be reflected on the surface itself.